awsdocs/aws-codepipeline-user-guide/doc_source/file-reference.md

 + Amazon ECR source actions automatically generate an `imageDetail.json` file as an input artifact to the next action\.
 **Note**
 Because the Amazon ECR source action creates this file, pipelines with an Amazon ECR source action do not need to manually provide an `imageDetail.json` file\.
-For a tutorial about creating a pipeline that includes an Amazon ECR source stage, see [Tutorial: Create a Pipeline with an Amazon ECR Source and ECS\-to\-CodeDeploy Deployment](tutorials-ecs-ecr-codedeploy.md)\.
+For a tutorial about creating a pipeline that includes an Amazon ECR source stage, see [Tutorial: Create a pipeline with an Amazon ECR source and ECS\-to\-CodeDeploy deployment](tutorials-ecs-ecr-codedeploy.md)\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/imageDetail_file_diagram.png)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)